Hey, friend.

 WebMD trials: Less pain in rheumatoid arthritis.
 NIH: Mitochondrial tweaks fight swelling.

-Athletes Love it.
+Athletes love it.
 Recovery is quicker.
-Soreness down.
+Soreness is down.
 My knees?
 Less creaky after runs.

 Wound healing.
 Cuts.
 Surgery scars.